TheRenegadeCoder/pymon/README.md

 2. "What is a primitive type?" by Jeremy Grifski
 3. "How can I create a constant?" by Jeremy Grifski
 4. "What is testing?" by Jeremy Grifski
-5. "What is debugging?" by Jeremy Grifski
+5. "What is debugging?" by Jeremy Grifski, Xining Feng
 6. "What is correctness?" by Jeremy Grifski
 7. "What is JUnit?" by Jeremy Grifski
 8. "What is unit testing?" by Jeremy Grifski
 9. "What is an expression tree?" by Jeremy Grifski
 10. "What is confidence building?" by Jeremy Grifski
 11. "What is the declared type of a variable?" by Jeremy Grifski
-12. "What is method overriding?" by Jeremy Grifski
+12. "What is method overriding?" by Jeremy Grifski, Le Chang
 13. "What is method overloading?" by Jeremy Grifski
 14. "What is the implements relationship?" by Jeremy Grifski
 15. "What is the extends relationship?" by Jeremy Grifski